 ASL Interpretation & Open Captioning

-These performances offer guests who are Deaf or hard of hearing an experience where all dialogue and lyrics are translated by a professional American Sign Language interpreter during the show.
-Open captions will also be displayed on a large screen for audience members who prefer to read along with the action.
+These performances offer guests who are Deaf or hard of hearing an experience where all dialogue and lyrics are interpreted by a licensed American Sign Language interpreter during the show.
+Open captions will also be displayed on a large screen for audience members who benefit from reading along with the action.

 With advanced notice, we can provide audio description services to guests who are blind or have low vision.
 The Audio Describer provides audience members with in-depth descriptions of performer characterizations, costumes, and staging.
 To request Audio Description services, please contact the Guest Services team two weeks before the performance you are planning to attend.